fmerg/pymerkle/docs/source/index.rst

 same number of leaves have identical structure independently of their growing strategy*.
 This standardization is also crucial for:

-* fast generation of consistency-proofs (based on additive decompositions in decreasing powers of 2)
+* fast generation of consistency proofs (based on additive decompositions in decreasing powers of 2)
 * fast recalculation of the root-hash after appending a new leaf, since only the hashes at the tree's right-most branch need be recalculated